Platelet dysfunction in uremia

 The association between renal dysfunction and bleeding was recognized more than 200 years ago .
 However, there remains an incomplete understanding of the underlying pathophysiology.
 Impaired platelet function is one of the main determinants of uremic bleeding.
-This impairment is multifactorial and includes defects intrinsic to the platelet as well as abnormal platelet-endothelial interaction.
-Uremic toxins and anemia also play a role.
+This impairment is due largely to incompletely defined inhibitors of platelet function in the plasma of patients with markedly reduced kidney function.
+Abnormal platelet-endothelial interaction and anemia also play a role.

 CLINICAL AND LABORATORY MANIFESTATIONS

 Clinical bleeding in uremia may involve the skin, resulting in easy bruising; the oral and nasal mucosa; gingiva; gastrointestinal and urinary tracts; and respiratory system.
 Excessive bleeding may also occur in response to injury or invasive procedures [2-4].